 - Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been on the market for longer (launched in July 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ330 emerges as the winner of the match-up (10 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the FZ330 is the clear winner of the contest (11 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.